umputun/secrets/README.md

 ## How safe is this thing?

-- it doesn't keep your original message or pin anywhere, but encrypts message with hashed pin
+- it doesn't keep your original message or pin anywhere, but encrypts message with pin (hashed as well)
+- it doesn't keep any sensitive info in any logs
 - it doesn't keep anything on disk in any form (in case of default engine)
-- it doesn't keep any sensitive info in any logs
 - as soon as message read or expired it will be deleted and destroyed
 - in order to steal your message, bad guys will need access to your link as well as pin code